Awais16/Processing-CTAG/README.md

 ## Ant lanes

-left click to draw path which ants can follow. right click to add new ant.
+left and drag to draw the path which ants can follow. ( path is highlight in debug mode[hit space] )

+right click to add new ant with random max speed and force;

+###parameters
+some parameter explaination

+AntFollowing.pde > SMOOTH_DIST [to skip the points that are recorded while draging, two adjacent point will have atleast SMOOTH_DISTANCE between them in path]

+Vehicle.pde> PLOC_FACTOR  are the frame use to lookahead to accelerate towards that location on the path if ant is away from path.